The Ultimate In Birding Tours

 This is a land of contrasts where in the course of a single day one can be watching Firecrests in the forests of the Middle Atlas in the morning and Desert Wheatears on the edge of the Sahara in the afternoon.

 From here we will cross the cultivated plains of central Morocco and climb into the Middle Atlas, where we shall find a rugged patchwork of stony uplands, superb montane forests and small lakes.
-In these varied habitats we shall seek out the breeding-endemic Atlas Flycatcher, a species most Moroccan bird tours fail to see, and we also have a second chance for the partridge and the woodpecker if need be, as well as our first opportunity to find Red-knobbed Coot.
+In these varied habitats, we shall seek out the breeding-endemic Atlas Flycatcher, a species most Moroccan bird tours fail to see, as well as the endemic Maghreb Owl and Maghreb Magpie.
+We also have a second chance for the partridge and the woodpecker if need be, as well as our first opportunity to find Red-knobbed Coot.

-Beyond the Middle Atlas we cross an area of arid, sparsely vegetated plains.
+Beyond the Middle Atlas, we cross an area of arid, sparsely vegetated plains.
 Here we will be wanting to see the shy and little-known Dupont’s Lark.
 As we travel further south, we will encounter the starkly dramatic mountain scenery of the High Atlas where we will pause to search for the endemic Tristram’s Warbler.

-Finally we will follow the Sous valley west to the Atlantic coast at Agadir.
-During our stay in the Agadir region we will explore the nearby estuaries of the Oued Sous and Oued Massa, which at this time of year are packed full of migrating waders, gulls and terns, look for Red-necked Nightjar and explore northwards along the rugged Atlantic coastline to look for the endangered Northern Bald Ibis and the spectacular Eleonora’s Falcon.
+Finally, we will follow the Sous valley west to the Atlantic coast at Agadir.
+During our stay in the Agadir region, we will explore the nearby estuaries of the Oued Sous and Oued Massa, which at this time of year are packed full of migrating waders, gulls and terns, look for Red-necked Nightjar and explore northwards along the rugged Atlantic coastline to look for the endangered Northern Bald Ibis and the spectacular Eleonora’s Falcon.

 Birdquest has operated Morocco birding tours since 1982.

 The Best Season for Morocco birding tours: Some of the Moroccan specialities are absent or significantly harder to find in winter and early spring, and the Atlas and Sahara (which form the bulk of any bird tour to the country) are cold or even very cold at that time of year.
-The very best time for a Morocco birding tour to find all the specialities (including the very late-arriving Atlas Flycatcher) is between late April and mid-May, and temperatures are generally ideal at that season.
+The very best time for a Morocco birding tour to find all the specialities (including the very late-arriving Atlas Flycatcher) is between late April and mid-May, and temperatures are generally ideal at this season.

 Marrakech Option: Marrakech is probably the city that epitomizes Morocco for most people, and we can easily arrange for you to stay there either before or after our Morocco birding tour if you would like to take in the sights and atmosphere of this amazing city.
 Please contact the Birdquest office if you are interested in doing so.